 If that's not enough, you can further tighten your credit security by issuing a credit freeze on your accounts.
 A credit freeze is like a lockdown on your credit report.
 You can still request free annual copies of the report and do things like apply for a job or a mortgage, but lenders can't access the report unless you temporarily lift the freeze [source: FTC].
 Unlike fraud alerts, credit freezes are not always free, depending on where you live.

 If you really want to see your credit score (not included in the free report from AnnualCreditReport.com), you can buy it at myFICO.com for $14.95, but read the fine print.
 Your purchase, of course, will automatically sign you up for monthly credit monitoring.

-For lots more information about credit, debt and protecting yourself against identity theft, check out the related links on the next page.
+For lots more information about credit, debt and protecting yourself against identity theft, check out the related links below.

 I consider myself an intelligent person.
 I graduated from college, I'm gainfully employed and I've published articles on dozens of subjects, including personal finance.
 Yet I am still baffled by the world of credit scores and credit reports.
 Heck, I even wrote the article How Credit Reporting Agencies Work, but I still can't tell you exactly how the "Big Three" credit reporting companies come up with their magic numbers or why they have a vice grip on our very personal — and valuable — credit information.
 Experian and others have shown some shaky ethics in upselling unsuspecting consumers on credit monitoring.
 I hope that the FTC keeps the pressure on these companies to prevent further confusion about credit reporting, credit monitoring and the exaggerated specter of identity theft.